alexandra-marin/loan-calculator/README.md

 Uses functional components, hooks and minimal helper libraries (lodash).

+Testing is done with React Testing Library, Enzyme and Sinon.

 ## Getting started

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).